Kaufman Apraxia | K-SLP Research

 Treating Apraxia?

 Use this proven systematic word simplification approach to shape and expand verbal communication.
-The K-SLP materials were designed by Nancy Kaufman, MA, CCC-SLP, to help children move from sounds to words to sentences while controlling for speech motor difficulty throughout the treatment process.
+The K-SLP materials were designed by Nancy R. Kaufman, M.A.
+CCC-SLP, to help children move from sounds to words to sentences while controlling for speech motor difficulty throughout the treatment process.

 Evidence-Based Practice